-\begin{tw}[{\cite[Theorem $1$ (vi)]{stone}}] Let $X$ be a connected, locally connected and unicoherent topological space.
+\begin{tw}[{\cite[Theorem 1 (vi)]{stone}}] Let $X$ be a locally connected and unicoherent space.
 Let $A \subset X$ be a closed set, and $p, q \in X$.
 If $A$ separates points $p$ and $q$, then so does some connected component of $A$. \end{tw}

-\begin{cor} Let $X$ be a connected, locally connected and unicoherent topological space.
-Let $A \subset X$ be a~closed subset, and $x, y \in X \setminus A$.
-Let us assume that the points $x$ and $y$ belong to distinct connected components of $X \setminus A$.
-Then, there exists a connected subset $S \subset A$ such that the points $x$ and $y$ belong to distinct connected components of $X \setminus S$. \end{cor}
+\begin{cor} Let $X$ be a locally connected and unicoherent space.
+Let $A \subset X$ be a~closed subset, and $C_1$ and $C_2$ be two distinct connected components of $X \setminus A$.
+Then, there exists a connected component $S$ of $A$ such that the sets $C_1$ and $C_2$ are contained in distinct connected components of $X \setminus S$. \end{cor}